NREL/HPC/docs/Documentation/Development/Performance_Tools/Intel/index.md

 **Before you begin, please make sure that your application is compiled with the debug flag (-g), to enable profiling and debugging.**

+When using the suite of tools from Intel Performance packages on Kestrel, we recommend that you set your `TMPDIR` to point to a location in your `SCRATCH` directory:
 `export TMPDIR=/scratch/$USER/tmp`

 !!! tip "Important:"